-Sustainable Sciences Institute ("SSI") is a nonprofit organization headquartered in San Francisco, California with centers in Managua, Nicaragua, and in Cairo, Egypt.
-SSI administers a variety of programs supported by federal grants, private foundations, private individual donations, and inkind donations of time and medical/research supplies.
-SSI's programs include Dengue and Influenza research in Nicaragua, and on-site training workshops, small grants, and material aid in Egypt and Latin America.
+Sustainable Sciences Institute ("SSI") is a nonprofit organization headquartered in San Francisco, California with centers in Managua, Nicaragua, and.
+SSI administers a variety of programs supported by federal grants, private foundations, private individual donations, and in-kind donations of time and medical/research supplies.
+SSI's programs include Dengue and Influenza research in Nicaragua, and on-site training workshops, small grants, and material aid in Latin America.

 SSI was founded in 1998 by Dr. Eva Harris, professor of Molecular Biology at University of California, Berkeley, School of Public Heath with funding from her MacArthur Genius Fellowship, foundations, family, and friends.
-In 2004, SSI incorporated in Managua, Nicaragua, and in 2011, in Cairo, Egypt.
+In 2004, SSI incorporated in Managua, Nicaragua.